Anyone that’s familiar with me knows that I love a good meal, and that I’m always on the lookout to find a great place to eat.

 Cardio After Eating

-We all know the common reasons that usually lead people to get into cardiovascular exercises: it gets their heart rate up, exercising in general increases metabolism so it burns off pesky calories, and if they’re athletes, it can help them with they’re breathing when they’re working hard within their sport.
+We all know the common reasons that usually lead people to get into cardiovascular exercises: it gets their heart rate up; generally, exercising increases metabolism so even light cardio workouts like jumping jacks do burn calories.
+And if they’re athletes, it can help them with they’re breathing when they’re working hard within their sport.

 But as we know, as with most subject areas, research into exercise science and physiology is constantly occurring.
 And as a result, we’re now getting insight into some of the additional benefits that come from doing a light cardio workout, particularly after meals.